Habitat for Humanity in Review

 Go Blue!

-All year Eoanna has belittled John's Michigan sweatshirt, so he surprises her with on more to her liking.
+All year Eoanna has belittled John's Michigan sweatshirt, so he surprises her with on more to her liking based on her schooling.
 The hug made it all worth while.

 Almost done as painting is underway.
 (John does not paint)